 SEO content writing.
 Whether it’s copy and images, PDFs, or whitepapers, it’s the one thing that all websites need in order to attract visitors.
 It’s also the one thing that everyone thinks they can do on their own.
 After all, how hard is it to write a few hundred words or load an image to your site?

 The problem is, the internet isn’t a “Field of Dreams” and just because you build it, doesn’t mean they will come.
 Without understanding how to develop SEO content writing to best maximize search engine performance, who will know to ever read it, watch it, or download it?

-While our Atlanta SEO company can’t cover everything you need to know to be a content development expert (whole careers are built on this) these five simple tricks will help get you on your way to the top of the search engines.
+While we can’t cover everything you need to know to be a content development expert (whole careers are built on this) these five simple tricks will help get you on your way to the top of the search engines.

 #1 Plan your keyword or phrase before you begin